Q. What are the basic features of the RMP POS II options?

 A copayment does not apply to more extensive tests, including complex imaging (i.e., CT scans, MRI, MRA, PET/SPECT), radiopharmaceutical stress tests, angiography myelography, MUGA scans and sleep studies, which are subject to the deductible and coinsurance.

 If an injection (other than an injection into a vein or artery) is received in a network doctor's office without an office visit, the copayment will be the actual cost of the injection or the office visit copayment, whichever is less.
 For infusion therapy and chemotherapy, a fixed copayment only applies to the office visit.
 All other related services are paid at coinsurance.
 Allergy serum dispensed by a network doctor is reimbursed at coinsurance after the deductible.

 These copayments do not apply to your annual deductible but do apply to your annual out-of-pocket limit.
 See the explanation beginning in the Payment section for more information about deductibles and copayments.

 Call your doctor's office to confirm his or her participation in the Aetna Choice® POS II network.
 If your doctor is not participating, ask him or her to consider applying to participate.
 Your doctor can obtain information about becoming a network participant from Aetna's website (www.aetna.com/healthcare-professionals/index.html) or by calling Aetna Credentialing Customer Service at 1-800-353-1232.

 Show your ID card

 When you visit a physician or other health care provider, present your Retiree Medical Plan identification card.
 This helps the provider confirm your eligibility and understand your benefits coverage.

-If you show your ID card to a network provider, the office staff should only ask you for your co-payment and any deductible amounts, not for full payment.
+If you show your ID card to a network provider, they should only ask you for your copayment and any deductible amounts, not for full payment.

 If you live in a POS II network area and do not use POS II network providers